Login

 Many couples, both men and women, find any discussion of their sex life intensely embarrassing.
 This lack of discussion leads to difficulties in enjoying sexual pleasure and exploring sexual fantasies.
 Physical intimacy may be lost if the couple has not invested in learning about enjoying sex play together.

-The discussion of how you might spice up your sex life covers:
+The discussion of investing in your sex life covers the following:

 The term emotional intimacy equates loosely to the word LOVE.
 The term physical intimacy equates loosely to the word SEX.